huntforhomesaz/cleanout2closing-site/content/pages/how-it-works.md

 Every family and every property is different, but the structure stays the same.
 Here is the step by step journey.

-### Step 1 â€“ Talk through your situation and timelines
+### Step 1 — Talk through your situation and timelines

 We start with a simple call.